-2. Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated

-3. Description of monument and accessories set to perpetuate the corner position
+- 2. Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated - Description of monument and accessories set to perpetuate the corner position.
+Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. - topography desperation of accessories, etc.

-Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. Certification must be signed and sealed by Land Surveyor registered in the State of Montana.
+5. Certification must be signed and sealed by Land Surveyor registered in the State of Montana.

-Certification must be signed and search by James 5.
-Fill in Cross Index & Section Diagram at bottom of sheet.
+6. Fill in Cross Index & Section Diagram at bottom of sheet.